trynthink/scout/docs/ecm_reference.rst

 For each of the keys in the applicable baseline market definition, only specific entries are expected and allowable.
 This section outlines those acceptable entries for each of the keys.

 For some keys, there are shorthand summary values that can be used when all or a large group of more specific values for that key apply.
 For example, if all of the climate zones should be included in the applicable baseline market, the value "all" can be specified instead of typing out each climate zone name in a list.
 These shorthand values are provided after the semi-colon in the lists below.
 Additional notes might also be provided to further clarify the different summary values available for a given key.
+More information regarding the use of these shorthand values is in the :ref:`ecm-features-shorthand` section.

 .. _ecm-baseline_climate-zone: